AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   - ALC layout-id 28 or 77 works.
 Some other(incompatible) layout-ids can lead to kernel_task causing high CPU usage.
   - Unfortunately, headphone jack requires [AlcPlugFix](https://github.com/black-dragon74/ALCPlugFix-Swift) to be functional. (alc-verbs <01000000>, Node ID 0x19, Param 20, temporary disable SIP)
   - Boot-Chime not working in OpenCanopy -> Looking at the debug log, it's similar to issue described [here](https://github.com/acidanthera/bugtracker/issues/963).
-Solution is to upsample audio file to 48kHz.
+The solution is to upsampling audio file to 48kHz.
 However, I usually don't like to use Boot-Chime as AudioDXE.efi driver causes delay when posting.

   CPU Powermanagement

   - Inject CPUFriend.kext with configured CPUFriendDataProvider.kext.
-  - [VoltageShift.kext](https://github.com/sicreative/VoltageShift) to keep the fan noise down.
+  - [VoltageShift.kext](https://github.com/sicreative/VoltageShift) to disable Intel Turbo Boost and keep the fan noise down.

   Sleep/USB

   - Looking at the power event log, the system has been waking up every 1~2 hours due to all kinds of reasons -> Resolution; pmset to Hibernatemode 0, proximitywake 0, tcpkeepalive 0 and apply AppleRTC kernel patch.
-  - The system will only wake via power button or opening lid but not via external USB keyboard/mouse -> To wake via USB, USB Wake Support(only supported when AC adapter is plugged) needs to be enabled and is to be done in alternative way as this option is not available in BIOS.
+  - The system will only wake via power button or by opening the lid but not via external USB keyboard/mouse -> To wake via USB, USB Wake Support(only supported when AC adapter is plugged) option needs to be enabled and is to be done in alternative way as this option is not available in BIOS mode.
   - "Disk not ejected properly" pop-up notification with USB drive -> Enable USB Wake Support.
   - Bluetooth takes a while to reconnect upon waking -> Enable USB Wake Support.
-  - bluetoothd process with high CPU usage in activity monitor -> Enable USB Wake Support.
+  - bluetoothd process with high CPU usage on lid open wake -> Enable USB Wake Support.

     What if you are on battery power?
 Consider using [Bluesnooze](https://github.com/odlp/bluesnooze), [Blueutil](https://github.com/toy/blueutil) or manually turnoff Bluetooth.